Brown marmorated stink bug: Control

 Control of stink bugs is a priority of the United States Department of Agriculture, which has developed an artificial pheromone which can be used to bait traps.
 Because the bugs insert their probosces below the surface of fruit and then feed, some insecticides are ineffective; in addition, the bugs are mobile, and a new population may fly in after the resident population has been killed, making permanent removal nearly impossible.
 In the case of soybean infestations, spraying only the perimeter of a field may be the most effective method of preventing stinkbugs from damaging the crops.
 However, even this method is limited, as new populations move back into the area, or the existing population simply moves to unaffected areas.
 Evidence also shows that stink bugs are developing a resistance to pyrethroid insecticides, a common chemical used to combat infestations.
 Other insecticides currently in field trials that are showing promising results are oxamyl (96% mortality rate) and moribund (67% mortality rate).
 Many other commonly used insecticides are merely used to keep the insects out of fields, rather than actually killing them.
 The most successful method of protecting apples found thus far is the use of kaolin clay.
 As of 2012, native predators such as wasps and birds were showing increased signs of feeding on the bugs as they adapt to the new food source.
 Managing this pest species is challenging, because few effective pesticides are labeled for use against them.

-Another recently introduced species from Asia, the large but non-threatening spider; Trichonephila clavata, also known as the Jorō spider is a known predator of the stink bug while not posing a threat to native species.
+Another recently introduced species from Asia, the large but non-threatening spider; Trichonephila clavata, also known as the Joro spider is a known predator of the stink bug while not posing a threat to native species.
 There is hope that it may be capable of reducing or controlling stink bug populations in North America as it continues to spread.